newlandsvalley/musicrest/README.markdown

 * [ImageMagick](http://www.imagemagick.org/script/index.php) (8:6.6.9.7-5ubuntu or better)
 * [Timidity](https://wiki.archlinux.org/index.php/Timidity)  (2.13.2 or better)

 The _scripts_ directory contains shell scripts that invoke the transcoding services.
-You must be sure to make these executable  (_chmod +x_..)
+You must be sure to make these executable  ( _chmod +x_ )

 #### _Configuration_